DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 rule and R 338.127.

-(6) An applicant that is or has been licensed, registered, or certified in a health
+(6) An applicant who is or has been licensed, registered, or certified in a health

 profession or specialty by another state, the United States military, the federal